mohammadvatankhah/rubithon/README.md

 # rubithon
-A library for creating bots in the Rubika messenger
+A modern, asynchronous Python library for building Rubika bots, inspired by Balethon.